The Katies: History

 Williams eventually signed the band to Spongebath.
 The band then recorded another batch of demos with Carter (The Carter Sessions Volume 2).
 These demos, along with the band's ear-splitting and energetic live show, resulted in major label interest.
 The band ultimately inked a deal that would give both Elektra Records and Spongebath a co-label release for the Katies' major label debut.

 The band recorded their debut album, The Katies, in 1998 with Nashville producer Joe Baldridge at the helm.
 Their first single, "Noggin' Poundin'," was a strong, crowd-favorite album track with as radio-ready a chorus Elektra could have asked for.
 The album was released on July 13, 1999, the same day as labelmates Self-released Breakfast with Girls.
 To celebrate the co-releases, the band played a sold-out, widely bootlegged show with Self at Nashville club The Exit/In.

 Although reviews for The Katies (and the "Noggin' Poundin'" single itself) were universally positive, neither Spongebath nor Elektra marketed or promoted the album effectively, and sales were lackluster.
 However, the band continued to tour tirelessly around the Southeast, promoting the album and continuing to write and record.
 They had a minor radio hit with the infectious single "Noggin' Poundin."
 During this time, the Katies opened for bands like The Verve Pipe and Lynyrd Skynyrd.

 In the aftermath of the album release, Elektra dropped the band, and the Katies ultimately left Spongebath Records.
 The band continued to gig and recorded more promising demos with Brent Rawlings, whose brother, Jason, was the drummer for Self.

-In 2001, the band recorded a new EP with Matt Mahaffey at his studio in Los Angeles (which was released as the EP "Blue" in April of 2020).
+In 2001, the band recorded a new EP with Matt Mahaffey at his studio in Los Angeles (which was released as the EP "Blue" in April 2020).
 Encouraged by Matt and the positive response to their EP, the band relocated to Los Angeles permanently.
 After a year of playing shows in the L.A. area, Gary Welch, missing his family and son, decided to move back to Tennessee.
 Jason and Josh, however, decided to stay in L.A and formed a band called WhenBreathingStops with Shawn Brock and Shawn Turner.
 The Katies, essentially, had ended.

 By 2005, both Jason and Josh had moved back to the Nashville area as well.
 In August, the band officially reunited (with auxiliary guitarist Joey Campbell) at a memorial tribute for their friend, Self guitarist Mike Mahaffey.
 The experience was so memorable that the band reunited and continued to gig around Nashville and Murfreesboro as a quartet.

 After a brief return to the Nashville rock scene, the band had dissolved again by 2006, with Welch fronting new band SJ & The Props, and the Moore brothers continuing to play together in various projects.